-The key to keeping your desert rose happy is to give it lots of drainage-- typical succulent potting soil with pumice or crushed granite provides plenty of space for water to drain.
+The key to keeping your desert rose happy is to give it lots of drainage, using typical succulent potting soil with pumice or crushed granite provides plenty of space for water to drain.
 You can also put layers of gravel above and below the soil to prevent your succulent from rotting.

 In general, this potted specimen is a sun lover and blossoms in the prolific outdoors.
 It requires 70°F to 100° F to grow well, and like most succulents, cannot survive in cold temperatures.
 If you live somewhere that isn’t arid year-round, always move your desert rose inside when the climate changes.